Powerlearnproject/se-day1-assignment-elviiii/README.md

  and problem solving as AI can be prompted to brainstorm ideas, suggest solutions or simulate conversations in creative ways, enables AI customization and fine tuningby helping tailor specific responses to specific industries

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Provide an example of a vague prompt and then improve it by making it clear, specific, and concise and direct.
 Explain why the improved prompt is more effective.
+-Vague Prompt: "How can I lose weight?"
+-Improved Prompt: "What can  do in terms of my fitness and nutrition to lose 10kg in about 4 months?"
+-The improved prompt is more efective because it is more specific, gives a clear scope and is consice and direct.
+It is specific in the amount of weight that the user requries to lose helping the AI to give the specific help instead of generalising it, It gives clarity in the amount of ytime that is required to lose the 10kg and it avoids ambiguity by guiding the AI with the specific information.